The MG3 is a simple supermini with an attractively low starting price

 MPG, CO2 and Running Costs

 As the MG3 is only available with a single, old-fashioned petrol engine, it’s no great surprise that fuel efficiency and CO2 emissions lag behind those of rivals.
-Official fuel economy stands at 42.3mpg and it emits 152g/km.
+According to MG, the MG3 will return 43.3mpg at best and emits 147g/km of CO2.
+However, in mixed driving conditions when we tested the MG3, we only achieved 30mpg in the car.

 The MG3 doesn’t have any technology to help improve its efficiency, either; there’s no stop/start system, low-rolling-resistance tyres or brake energy recovery, for example.
 While these features don’t necessarily come as standard on every other new supermini, it isn’t hard to find rivals (albeit more expensive ones) with them – and significantly lower running costs as a result.

-Top-spec cars retain around 38% of their value after 3 years and 36,000 miles, but the super-cheap entry level car should hold onto about 42%.
+Top-spec MG3s are expected to retain around 48 per cent of their value after three years and 36,000 miles, but the super-cheap entry-level car should hold onto about 50 per cent.
 That emphasises that the saving grace for this car is its low list price, which means that even if it does lose proportionately more value than rivals, there’s less money to shed in the first place.

 Interior, design and technology

 First impressions count, and the neatly designed, five-door-only MG3 doesn’t look like a budget car.
-The styling is attractive and it’s well proportioned, so it stands out much more than rivals such as the anonymous Dacia Sandero and much more common superminis like the Ford Fiesta, Vauxhall Corsa or Volkswagen Polo.
+The styling is attractive and it’s well proportioned, though not as sharp as the latest Dacia Sandero.
+The MG3 doesn't look as smart as Skoda Fabia and Volkswagen Polo do these days, either.

-Neat details include the high-mounted tail-lamps, LED daytime running lights and curved A-pillars, which are similar in appearance to the MINI hatchback’s.
+Neat details include the high-mounted tail-lamps, LED daytime running lights and curved A-pillars.
 The long wheelbase and short overhangs also give the MG3 a sporty stance on the road.
 Plus, you can have fun picking from a wide range of personalisation options, including bold decals, colourful door mirror covers and lots of wheel choices – although adding extras will affect the overall price.

 Inside, the car is equally stylish and a little more individual than most conventional supermini cabins.
 The seats are also supportive and comfortable – not quite enough to offset the hard, bumpy ride, but they do the job well.
-The addition of the 8-inch touchscreen also adds a touch of upmarket appeal, too.
+The addition of the eight-inch touchscreen and a leather steering wheel with audio controls also add a touch of upmarket appeal.

 Sadly, cheap materials and inconsistent build quality undo this initial good impression.
 The plastics are hard and low rent, the switches are flimsy and the small buttons on the stereo and air-conditioning controls are fiddly.
 So while the appealing looks and youthful customisation options are a strong point for the MG, the poor cabin lets the side down.